MoneyHash/moneyhash-ios-example/README.md

 ### Usage

-To start the payment flow you need to get the payment id from your backend and send it as paramter with the enviorment (staging or production) and then start the flow
+To start the payment flow you need to get the payment id from your backend and send it as parameter with the environment (staging or production) and then start the flow

 1- import MoneyHash to your view controller
 ```swift